4 Common Tradesperson Injuries & How To Prevent Them

 It is widely used to treat and prevent back pain and is available at any Back In Motion practice.

-It is best to have Pilates exercises tailored to your body by your physiotherapist but below we’ve shown one Pilates exercises you could try at home.
+It is best to have Clinical Exercise exercises tailored to your body by your physiotherapist but below we’ve shown one Clinical Exercise exercises you could try at home.

 Lie on your back with your knees and hands in the air.